Introduction to Money Market Account

 Advantages and Disadvantages

-- It offers a rate of interest which is higher than the traditional savings account as well as the checking account.
+- It offers a rate of interest that is higher than the traditional savings account as well as the checking account.

 - This generally has the safety of the NCUSIF or FDIC and insurance.

-- In case of the most of the money market account, the requirement is there to maintain the minimum balance, and failure of maintenance of the same would attract penalty in the form of the fees.
+- In case of the most money market account, the requirement is there to maintain the minimum balance, and failure to maintain the same would attract penalties in the form of fees.

 This is a guide to Money Market Account.
-Here we discuss introduction to Money Market Account in detail explanation, how does it works, advantages, disadvantages and examples.
+Here we discuss the Introduction, detailed explanation, how it works, advantages, disadvantages, and examples.
 You can also go through our other related articles to learn more –